12 Feb Lessons Learned: The 911 on Pets and Fire Safety

 If you have pets, this is a reminder to keep them safe around the house.
-A dog accidentally started a fire while stealing a leftover pancake from a stove in a Southwick, Massachusetts, home.
+A dog accidentally started a fire while stealing a leftover pancake from a stove at a Southwick, MA home.

 The NFPA reminds us that pets are curious.
 They may bump into, turn on, or knock over cooking equipment.
 Keep pets away from stoves and countertops.
 You may even want to install safety covers for your stove controls, to further safeguard pets and young children.

 To learn more tips about pet fire safety, download the NFPA’s Pet Fire Safety Tip Sheet.